Header credit: Tyler Shields

 After Tripp was born, Sarah would pay more attention to our son than she would to her own baby, Trig.
 Sarah has a weird sense of humor.
 When she came home from work, Bristol and I would be holding Trig and Tripp.

-Let me expose this witchhunt.
-On October 28th, 2009 NYMagazine prints a piece titled Johnston: Palin Would Ask, ‘Where Is My Retarded Baby?’.
-Then as a parrot does, Kathy Griffin tweets in quotes “retarded baby” on October 29th… What a coincidence that almost a decade after-the-fact, she is now being accused of being “cruel to children for years” because of a single, clearly recited remark that Sarah Palin made.
-How simple it is to distort the public’s perception of reality.
+Let me expose this terrible witch hunt.
+On October 28th, 2009 NYMagazine prints a piece titled Johnston: Palin Would Ask, ‘Where Is My Retarded Baby?’, then as a parrot would, Kathy Griffin tweets in quotes “retarded baby” the next day.
+What a coincidence that almost a decade after-the-fact, she is now being accused of being “cruel to children for years” because of a single — clearly recited — remark that Sarah Palin made.
+Can you see how simple it is to distort the public’s perception of reality?

 If art didn’t push the limits of altruistic demagogues like President Trump then there wouldn’t be any progressive discussion about his seemingly accepted intolerable comments and actions.
 The fact that he is able to get away with what he’s said and done is really just a big joke… Does Trump becoming President mean that it is O.K. to say stuff like “grab her by the pussy” and that Mexican immigrants coming into the United States are probably all “rapists?”
 Is that how English-speaking, democratic, Western leaders speak now?
-When it comes down to the core of art, whenever it is just beautiful or weird — all it does is make us speechless.
-That emotion leads to us say nothing productive and in the end — it does nothing for us.
-What good contemporary art does is make large groups of people connect on some kind of level with each other and feel something different because they all are made to question at the same time what is really happening around them.
+When it comes down to the core of art — whenever it is just beautiful or weird — all it does is make us speechless.
+That emotion leads us to say nothing productive and in the end, it does nothing.
+What good contemporary art does is make large groups of people connect with each other on some kind of level and feel something different for the first time because they all are made to question what is really happening around them.